anabiman/pygran/README.md

 # Welcome to the PyGran webpage!

 PyGran is an open-source toolkit primarily designed for analyzing DEM simulation data.
 In addition to performing basic and custom post-processing, PyGran enables running DEM simulation with [LIGGGHTS](https://www.cfdem.com/liggghtsr-open-source-discrete-element-method-particle-simulation-code) in Python.
-PyGran supports Python 3.X and is fully backward compatible with Python 2.2 and later versions.
+PyGran is written in Python 3.X and is fully backwards compatible with Python 2.2 and later versions.

 The main features of PyGran: